Understanding the importance of bees

 In other projects, Schwartau has launched a ‘bee-helper’ natural spread with which the company raises awareness with over two million consumers for the importance of meadow orchards for pollinators.
 The company has contributed to funding the expansion of these orchards and helped plant 500,000m2 of bee-friendly wildflower meadows.

-Hero MEA (Middle East & Africa) has initiated a long-term project to help save a distinctive type of Egyptian bee from extinction, while Hero Benelux has funded a bee education center and is involved in projects aimed at increasing the biodiversity in the city of Breda where they have their offices.
+Hero MEA (Middle East & Africa) has initiated a long-term project to help save a distinctive type of Egyptian bee from extinction.
+This project is strongly related to biodiversity one of the biggest concerns around environmental sustainability.
+Hero Benelux has funded a bee education center and is involved in projects aimed at increasing the biodiversity in the city of Breda where they have their offices.

 In southern Europe, Hero Spain is spreading the word about bee health by increasing external communication and aligning it with a new honey product made from their own bee-hives.